A Change in Consumer Spending Is Approaching: 11 Stocks Set to Gain.

 About LEN

 Lennar Corporation is a homebuilder and an originator of residential and commercial mortgage loans.
-The Company is also a provider of title insurance and closing services, and a developer of multifamily rental properties.
-The Company's segments include Homebuilding East, Homebuilding Central, Homebuilding Texas, Homebuilding West, Financial Services, Multifamily, and Lennar others.
-Its Homebuilding segments primarily include the construction and sale of single-family attached and detached homes, as well as the purchase, development and sale of residential land directly and through its unconsolidated entities.
-The Company's Financial Services segment primarily provides mortgage financing, title and closing services primarily for buyers of its homes, as well as property and casualty insurance.
-The Company's Multifamily segment is involved in the development, construction and property management of multifamily rental properties.
-Its Lennar Other segment includes fund investments.
+The Company is a provider of title insurance and closing services and a developer of multifamily rental properties.
+Its segments include Homebuilding, Financial Services, Multifamily, and Lennar Other.
+The Homebuilding segment primarily includes the construction and sale of single-family attached and detached homes, as well as the purchase, development and sale of residential land directly and through the Company's unconsolidated entities.
+The Financial Services segment primarily provides mortgage financing, title and closing services primarily for buyers of our homes, as well as property and casualty insurance.
+The Multifamily segment focuses on developing a geographically diversified portfolio of institutional multifamily rental properties in select United States markets.
+The Lennar Other segment includes fund investments.

 About the author